EMC (hip-hop group): Punchline & Wordsworth

 Punchline (born in Lower East Side, New York) and Wordsworth (born in Brooklyn, New York) originally gained popularity through their appearances at the Lyricist Lounge & All That! open mic events.
 The two debuted as Punch-N-Words in 1998, making a number of guest appearances that year, dropping in on A Tribe Called Quest's The Love Movement album, Mos Def & Talib Kweli's Black Star album, and Rawkus Records' Lyricist Lounge, Volume One compilation.
 The duo released their self-titled debut Punch N' Words EP in 2000 on Mona Records, then continued their careers with guest appearances and solo efforts.
 Wordsworth released his solo debut album, Mirror Music, in 2004 to positive reviews.
 Punchline left the group in 2014.

 Strick

 Strick (also known as Stricklin, born in Milwaukee, Wisconsin) made his official debut in 1999, when he signed to rap label Tommy Boy Records.
 Strick was featured alongside Detroit MC Royce Da 5'9" on Tommy Boy's Black Label, and the two collaborated on the track "It's Over" from the Hip Hop 101 compilation.
-After his deal with Tommy Boy fell through, Strick began making numerous appearances on underground mixtapes, one which attracted the attention of Masta Ace, who enlisted Strick for an appearance on his 2001 album Disposable Arts.
+After his deal with Tommy Boy fell through, Strick began making numerous appearances on underground mixtapes, one of which attracted the attention of Masta Ace, who enlisted Strick for an appearance on his 2001 album Disposable Arts.
 Strick then joined Ace for the album's supportive tour.
 He also appeared on Ace's 2004 album A Long Hot Summer, and was featured on that album's supportive tour as well.